Dual Degree Programs

 Other Programs

-Occasionally, a JD student may be interested in pursuing a Master's degree in an area in which a dual degree program is not available, such as history, international relations, or social work.
+Occasionally, a JD student may be interested in pursuing a Master's degree in an area in which a dual degree program is not available, such as public administration, history, international relations, or social work.
 The student should consult with the Assistant Dean for Student Affairs to determine if any credit for the Master's program coursework would be accepted by McGeorge.
 Upon approval of a written proposal, up to 9 units of credit may be accepted toward the JD degree.

 Blended, 3+2 Programs, for a BA or BS from the University of the Pacific and an MPP are described in the catalog sections for those degrees.